ZTZ2222/asos-discounted-products-server/README.md

 - Filters products from famous brands like The North Face, New Balance, Levi's, etc.
 - Saves scraped products in a PostgreSQL database
 - Provides endpoints to retrieve products based on category, subcategory, brands and discount %
+- Sends notifications via Telegram about the scraped products

 <p align="right">(<a href="#readme-top">back to top</a>)</p>